Expatria-Technologies/grblhal_2000_PrintNC/README.md

 Each axis has two limit inputs so that min and max limit switches may be connected in parallel and ganged to a single input pin on the controller.
 GRBL always knows the direction of travel so individual min and max pins are not required.
 Auto-squaring is supported by enabling ganged axes in GRBLHAL and setting the appropriate pins.
 A mapping file for this board will be released soon to make this as easy as possible.

 ### User Buttons
 Standard GRBL functions are mapped to 5 three wire button inputs.
-This allows you to easily use lighted indicator buttons or inductive sensors for probing or door indication.
+This allows you to easily use lighted indicator buttons or powered sensors for probing or door indication.

 ### Flood and Mist relay drivers - Auxillary relay drivers
 The relay voltage is selectable between either the 12-24V input voltage, OR the onboard 5V supply.
 P9 allows you to select the relay voltage.
 If you need to drive more than 250 mA through the auxillary and mist/coolant relay outputs, larger external relays are likley required.